Altius/soda/README.md

 ### Note

 If you are obtaining plots from the `gb1.altiusinstitute.org` UCSC browser instance, it may be necessary to first set up a Kerberos ticket that authenticates you as a valid user of this service.
 You would first run `kinit` at the command-line prompt, and then you would enter your Altius domain password.
-Once you have a valid ticket, you can run `soda.py` as many times as you want, for as long as that ticket is valid (generally a ticket is valid for up to ten hours) &emdash; re-running `kinit` is only necessary once your ticket has expired.
+Once you have a valid ticket, you can run `soda.py` as many times as you want, for as long as that ticket is valid (generally a ticket is valid for up to ten hours).
+Re-running `kinit` is only necessary once your ticket has expired.

 ## Options